conda-forge/conda-forge.github.io/docs/how-to/advanced/enable-archs.md

 1. The package is already built for that architecture.
 Consult the package page in anaconda.org: `https://anaconda.org/conda-forge/<package-name>`.
 2. Your package is already in the process of being migrated in the [corresponding migration status page](https://conda-forge.org/status/).
-3. The feedstock in question has already an issue or pull request for that architecture, which contain information why the package is not yet available.
+3. The feedstock in question has already an issue or pull request for that architecture, which may contain information why the package is not yet available.

 If you do see an open PR (or once a PR is submitted by the migration), you can help the feedstock maintainers make the build pass.
 If you have insight into the particular package, **please** chime in, but most of all **be patient and polite**.